-How to perform the SWOT analysis (Strengths, Weaknesses, Opportunities, Threats)?
+How to perform SWOT analysis (Strengths, Weaknesses, Opportunities, Threats)?
 Well known to marketers and unavoidable in any marketing plan and in any folder of opportunities, business plan, innovation or new product launch plan, SWOT is the pivot between analysis and marketing decision-making.

 Before we start, let’s take a look at the questions that you need to answer in order to perform a SWOT analysis : What is SWOT analysis?
 Explanation of SWOT analysis, What SWOT analysis stands for?
 Purpose of SWOT analysis and the importance of SWOT analysis.

 SWOT Analysis: 10 Tips for better results